 Here is an overview of some of the common and more severe HIV drug side effects.

 Common Side Effects of HIV Drugs

 The following chart lists some HIV medication side effects that are more common and a few special precautions.
-To prevent interactions with other medicines, it is important to tell your doctor about all drugs you take.
+To prevent interactions with other medicines, be sure you tell your doctor about all drugs you take.
 Also tell your doctor right away if you have new, unusual, or long-lasting symptoms.

 |Nucleoside Reverse Transcriptase Inhibitors (NRTIs)||Common Side Effects||Special Precautions|

-tenofovir alafenamide, also known as TAF (Vemlidy; also included in Descovy, Genvoya, Odefsey, Symtuza, Biktarvy)
+tenofovir alafenamide, also known as TAF (Vemlidy; also included in Biktarvy, Descovy, Genvoya, Odefsey, Symtuza)

 Kidney and bone damage